Frequently Asked Questions

 What happens when a course is cancelled or a course changes?

-Extended Education reserves the right to cancel, reschedule, or combine courses; to alter and discontinue curricula; and to change instructors.
+Extended, Professional and Continuing Education (EPaCE) reserves the right to cancel, reschedule, or combine courses; to alter and discontinue curricula; and to change instructors.

-As an Extended Education student, do I have access to the Disability Resource Center?
+As an EPaCE student, do I have access to the Disability Resource Center?

-If you have permanent or temporary disabilities, the Cal Poly Disability Resource Center can provide information and assistance to you in support of your participation in Cal Poly Extended Education courses.
+If you have permanent or temporary disabilities, the Cal Poly Disability Resource Center can provide information and assistance to you in support of your participation in Cal Poly Extended, Professional and Continuing Education (EPaCE) courses.
 For more information, please contact the Disability Resource Center at (805) 756-1395 (voice or TDD) or visit the DRC Website.

-As a Extended Education student, can I use the Cal Poly Library?
+As an EPaCE student, can I use the Cal Poly Library?